How to handle a cyber attack

 Do not expect to rely on any internal systems that have any dependence on internally managed services, this includes WiFi, email, contact lists and system access credentials.

 Practice and training to create familiarity with the emergency communications procedures is time well spent and is the single most effective improvement I recommend.
 Schedule regular drills and actively seek out improvements to response and control protocols.

 I have seen the results of premature recovery whilst the intruders are still within the network.
-Once they believe they have been discovered, attackers will wilfully destroy data, crash systems and interfeare with backups.
+Once the attacklers become aware that they have been discovered, they will wilfully destroy data, crash systems and interfeare with backups.